sitecrafting/conifer/docs/site.md

 });
 ```

-This approach of passing a function to `conifigure()` has a couple advantages:
+This approach of passing a function to `configure()` has a couple advantages:

 - You don't have to define your own `Site` subclass.
 - Wrapping your config code in a closure avoids polluting the global namespace, but also allows it to remain in the familiar functions.php rather than in a random library class, where newcomers to your codebase may not know to look.